jeffcarp/talks/README.md

 ## Assumptions

-- You know the basics of JavaScript
+- You are familiar with JavaScript
 - You are interested in Angular
+- You enjoy the company of felines

 ## Reasons to use Angular